-7.2.2.7.
+7.3.2.7.
 Permafrost

 There is a risk of damage to natural and built environment from permafrost thaw related ground instability.
 Residential, transportation, and industrial infrastructure in the pan-Arctic permafrost area are particularly at risk (Hjort et al., 2018).
 High risks already exist at low temperatures (high confidence).
-Approximately, 21-37% of Arctic permafrost is projected to thaw under 1.5°C of warming (Hoegh-Guldberg et al., 2018).
-This increases to very high risk around 2°C (between 1.8 and 2.3°C) of temperature increase since pre-industrial times (medium confidence) with 35-47% of the Arctic permafrost thawing (Hoegh-Guldberg et al., 2018).
+According to SR15, 21-37% of Arctic permafrost is projected to thaw under 1.5°C of warming (.
+This increases to very high risk around 2°C (between 1.8 and 2.3°C) of temperature increase since pre-industrial times (medium confidence) with 35-47% of the Arctic permafrost thawing (Hoegh-Guldberg et al. 2018).
 If climate stabilised at 2°C, still approximately 40% of permafrost area would be lost (Chadburn et al., 2017), leading to nearly four million people and 70% of current infrastructure in the pan-Arctic permafrost area exposed to permafrost thaw and high hazard (Hjort et al., 2018).
-Indeed between 2°C and 3°C a collapse of permafrost may occur with a drastic biome shift from tundra to boreal forest (Drijfhout et al. 2015; SR15).
-There is mixed evidence of a tipping point in permafrost collapse, leading to enhanced greenhouse gas emission and particularly methane, between 2°C and 3°C (Hoegh-Guldberg et al., 2018).
+Indeed between 2°C and 3°C a collapse of permafrost may occur with a drastic biome shift from tundra to boreal forest (SR15).
+There is mixed evidence of a tipping point in permafrost collapse, leading to enhanced greenhouse gas emission and particularly methane, between 2°C and 3°C.

-7.2.2.8.
+7.3.2.8.
 Risks of desertification, land degradation and food insecurity under different Future Development Pathways

 Socio-economic developments and policy choices that govern land-climate interactions are an important driver of risk along with climate change (very high confidence).
 Risks under two different Shared Socio-economic Pathways (SSPs) were assessed using emerging literature.
 SSP1 is characterised by low population growth, reduced inequalities, land-use regulation, low meat consumption, and moderate trade (Riahi et al. 2017; Popp et al. 2017a).
-SSP3 is characterised by high population growth, higher inequalities, limited land-use regulation, resource-intensive consumption including meat-intensive diets, and constrained trade (for further details see Chapter 1 and Cross-Chapter Box 9: Illustrative climate and land pathways in Chapter 6).
+SSP3 is characterised by high population growth, higher inequalities, limited land-use regulation, resource-intensive consumption including meat-intensive diets, and constrained trade (for further details see Chapter 1 and Cross Chapter box 3: Fire and climate change, chapter 2).
 These two SSPs, among the set of five SSPs, were selected because they illustrate contrasting futures, ranging from low (SSP1) to high (SSP3) challenges to mitigation and adaptation.
 Figure 7.2 shows that for a given global mean temperature change, risks are different under SSP1 compared to SSP3.
 In SSP1, global temperature change does not increase above 3°C even in the baseline case (i.e., with no additional mitigation measures) because in this pathway the combination of low population and autonomous improvements, for example, in terms of carbon intensity and/or energy intensity, effectively act as mitigation measures (Riahi et al., 2017).
 Thus Figure 7.2 does not indicate risks beyond this point in either SSP1 and SSP3.
 Literature based on such socio-economic and climate models is still emerging and there is a need for greater research on impacts of different pathways.
 There are few SSP studies exploring aspects of desertification and land degradation, but a greater number of SSP studies on food security (see supplementary material).
 SSP1 reduces the vulnerability and exposure of human and natural systems and thus limits risks resulting from desertification, land degradation and food insecurity compared to SSP3 (high confidence).